-The collusion between Tran and Paul, where they agreed to share the load of visiting sites and writing reports, has resulted in each plagiarising the work of the other.
-They would both be accused of Level II plagiarism or Level III plagiarism if the assessment process is deemed to have been substantially compromised.
+This is Collusion.
+The agreement between Tran and Paul to share the load of visiting sites and writing reports, has resulted in each plagiarising the work of the other.
 Probably, they would be penalised more marks than the worth of just two journal reports-possibly all marks for that assessment component.
 As second year students, they would be expected to know that their actions were wrong.